rajatkhare619/design-to-css/README.md

 ## Project structure

 Source files are located in "src" folder, designs with specification in "_designs" folder.
-Please feel free to add any files, folders, code, variables, etc. to keep the code as cleanest as possible and as structured as possible and the final result should as close to the design as possible.
-You can use all the variables that are already in place.
+Please feel free to add any additional files, folders, code, variables, etc. you need to have the final result as close to the design as possible.
+There are already some SASS variables in place, please feel free to use them or extend them to your needs.

-Your HTML will go to "index.html" to "main" element.
+Your HTML will go to `index.html` to `<main id="content">` element.

 **Good luck!** :crossed_fingers:

+## Design specifications

 Design specifications from design file: